from sklearn.model_selection import cross_val_score

 As we discussed in the previous chapter, this is one way that scikit-learn helps to shield you from data leakage.

-Before proceeding, let me briefly explain some terminology.
+Before proceeding, I’ll briefly explain some terminology.
 In the field of statistics, “hyperparameters” are values that you set, whereas “parameters” are values learned from the data by the estimator during the fitting process.

 In this book, I’m generally going to follow scikit-learn’s conventions as I understand them: